Mitt Romney Says He Won’t Follow President Trump’s Agenda If He Doesn’t Agree With It

 “But I have openly expressed my disagreement with certain of the administration decisions such as the withdrawal from the Trans-Pacific Partnership (TPP); I want more markets open for Utah and American goods.
 I also oppose broad-based tariffs, such as those proposed on steel and aluminum, particularly when they are imposed on our allies.
 I agree, however, with narrower penalties levied on companies or nations that employ unfair trade practices, such as China.”
 Romney is obviously trying to send a message to those whose vote he’s looking to capture, with Utah’s primary election happening Tuesday.
 Going up against the president has been a dicey move recently.
 Take Rep. Mark Sanford, who lost in a GOP South Carolina primary when his opponent claimed he didn’t support the president, as noted by CNN.

 If supporting Trump is all those in Utah are looking for, then Romney would have had a problem long before this piece hit the paper.
 After all, anyone who follows politics would know how contentious things have been between these two.
 “When it became clear that Trump had a real chance to be the GOP nominee in 2016, Romney delivered an absolutely blistering takedown of the GOP businessman,” reminds CNN.
-Also, for a while, it looked like Romney was going to become Secretary of State but that fell through.
+Also, for a while, it looked like Romney was going to become secretary of state but that fell through.
 June 26 is Utah’s chance to say whether they want a candidate who will fall in line or will put Utah first as all eyes fall to them to see which answer is revealed.